suksien/vibe_coding/README.md

-Trying to vibe code with Firebase Studio.
+Vibe coding with Firebase Studio to create a food ordering app.

+Inspiration:

-Here's the prompt for Firebase Studio that I refined with ChatGPT:
+Prompt for Firebase Studio, refined with ChatGPT:

 ----------------------------------------------
 Build a food ordering app with the following requirements: